openzipkin/brave/instrumentation/mysql8/README.md

 It is also recommended to add the exception interceptor so errors are added to the span, e.g., `?queryInterceptors=brave.mysql8.TracingQueryInterceptor&exceptionInterceptors=brave.mysql8.TracingExceptionInterceptor`

-By default the service name corresponding to your database uses the format `mysql-${database}`, but you can append another property `zipkinServiceName` to customise it.
+By default, the service name corresponding to your database uses the format `mysql-${database}`, but you can append another property `zipkinServiceName` to customise it.

 `?queryInterceptors=brave.mysql8.TracingQueryInterceptor&exceptionInterceptors=brave.mysql8.TracingExceptionInterceptor&zipkinServiceName=myDatabaseService`